tomaslink/frequenpy/README.md

 ### Configuration

 Before running, you can play with the parameters of the system in the settings.py.
 Remember there is one normal mode per mass in the system.
 You can make a list of only one of them, or a combination of several normal modes.
+The order doesn't matter.
 Boundary condition can be 0, 1, or 2, meaning Fixed ends, free ends, or mixed ends (left fixed and right free).
 The speed parameter is important because for very high frequencies, which can appear if the number of masses is high, the appreciation of the movement can be difficult, and it is convenient to reduce the speed of the animation.

 ```python
 NUMBER_OF_MASSES = 5